On this page

 Monitor Okta

 Okta offers monitoring and alerting capabilities through Okta's APIs, SDKs, and Admin Console.
-All supported eventful activities within your Okta organization (org) are captured and available through system logs and allow you to:
+All supported events within your Okta organization (org) are captured and available through system logs.
+This allows you to do the following:

 NOTE: Your Okta org maintains a 90-day sliding window of system logs.
 If you need to retain earlier logs, you can download system logs for external processing or archiving before they pass the 90-day window.